Top 10 Keto Supplements To Make Your Keto Diet Easier

 In lieu of dairy, you're going to want to work a calcium supplement into your diet.
 Doctors recommend 1,000 mg of calcium daily for most adults, with that number bumping up to 1,200 for women over 50 and men over 70.
 (23)

-You should have no problem achieving that with a good calcium supplement.
+You should have no problem achieving that with a good dietary supplement.

 If you're a vegetarian embarking on a keto diet (yes, it can be done), you don't have a ton of options for iron as your body doesn't easily absorb the type of iron you'll find in leafy greens.

 Statistics also aren't exactly on your side, considering iron-deficiency anemia is one of the more common types of anemia.
-An iron supplement can help you maintain your levels of this vital nutrient, preventing iron deficiency symptoms such as (25):
+This can also affect carnivore diets as well.
+An iron supplement can help you maintain your levels of this vital nutrient, preventing iron deficiency symptoms such as :